Artist Statement

 Biography

-Following time as a researcher and PhD canditate in psychology and movement science, Christopher Steenson began his artistic practice in 2017, with his work manifesting as several site-specific sound works, installations and performances.
-His work has been presented by Freelands Foundation, London (2024); LAVA, Mexico City (2024); Flat Time House, London, United Kingdom (2023); VISUAL Centre for Contemporary Art (2022), curated by Emma Lucy O’Brien and Benjamin Stafford; TULCA Festival of Visual Arts: The World Was All Before Them (2022), curated by Clare Gormley; Pallas Projects/Studios, Dublin, Ireland (2022); Project DivFuse, London, United Kingdom (2022); Sonorities sound biennale (2022); CCA Derry~Londonderry (2021), curated by Locky Morris and Catherine Hemelryk; CCA Glasgow’s Radiophrenia (2020); The Old Jesuit Monastery, Syros, Greece (2019); NCAD Gallery, Dublin (2019); and EastSide Arts Festival, Belfast (2017).
+Following time as a researcher and PhD candidate in psychology and movement science, Christopher Steenson began his artistic practice in 2017.
+His work has manifested through several installations, site-specific sound works, and performances.
+His work has been presented by mother’s tankstation, Dublin, Ireland (2025); Freelands Foundation, London, United Kingdom (2024); LAVA, Mexico City (2024); Flat Time House, London, United Kingdom (2023); VISUAL Centre for Contemporary Art (2022); TULCA Festival of Visual Arts: The World Was All Before Them (2022), curated by Clare Gormley; Pallas Projects/Studios, Dublin, Ireland (2022); Project DivFuse, London, United Kingdom (2022); Sonorities sound biennale (2022); CCA Derry~Londonderry (2021), curated by Locky Morris and Catherine Hemelryk; Radiophrenia (2020); The Old Jesuit Monastery, Syros, Greece (2019); NCAD Gallery, Dublin (2019); and EastSide Arts Festival, Belfast (2017).

 Steenson has participated on several residencies including: Bemis Center for Contemporary Arts, Omaha, USA (2023); Flat Time House, London, United Kingdom (2023); Interface, Connemara, Ireland (2022); Cow House Studios, Wexford, Ireland (2022); Sounding Paths, Syros, Greece (2019).
 He was part of the fourth and final cohort participating in the PS² Freelands Artist Programme (2022–2023).
-His work has also been covered by various publications and media outlets including Paper Visual Art, The Quietus, Irish Times, RTÉ News, RTÉ Radio 1, The Irish Examiner, Dublin Inquirer and BBC Radio Ulster.
+From 2024-2025, he participated on the Conditions Online Programme.
+Steenson’s work has been covered by various publications and media outlets including Paper Visual Art, The Quietus, Irish Times, RTÉ and BBC.
 He has received funding from the Arts Council of Ireland (2019–2023), the Arts Council of Northern Ireland (2019, 2020 & 2022); Kerry Arts Office (2020 & 2024) and the ESB Brighter Future Fund (2022–2023).
-Steenson’s work is held in the Arts Council of Ireland’s Visual Art Collection.
+Steenson’s work is held in the Arts Council of Ireland’s Collection.